Taz-Mania

 Taz-Mania is an American animated sitcom produced by Warner Bros.
-Animation from 1991 to 1995, broadcast in the United States on Fox Kids.
-The show follows the adventures of the Looney Tunes character Taz (the Tasmanian Devil) in the fictional land of Tazmania (based on Tasmania).
+Animation from 1991 to 1995, broadcast in the United States on Fox Kids where it stars the Tasmanian Devil.

 Similar to other Warner Bros. cartoons of its time, such as Animaniacs and Tiny Toon Adventures (both of which were created by Taz-Mania co-developer Tom Ruegger), Taz-Mania frequently broke the fourth wall, and often made jokes showing that Taz could actually speak perfectly normally when he wanted to.
-The intro indicates that, in this rendering of Tasmania, "the sky's always yellow, rain or shine".
 The title song is performed by Jess Harnell and Jim Cummings.

+Premise

+The show follows the adventures of the Looney Tunes character Taz the Tasmanian Devil in the fictional land of Tazmania (based on Tasmania).
+The intro indicates that in this rendering of Tasmania "the sky's always yellow, rain or shine".